Flooding (Australian football)

 Flooding is a tactic used in the sport of Australian rules football.
 It involves the coach releasing players in the forward line from their set positions and directing them to the opposition forward area, congesting the area and making it more difficult for the opposition to score.
 It is commonly deployed to protect a lead, to stop a rout or as a counterattack tactic based on rebounding the ball to an open forward line.
 This is possible due to the lack of an offside rule or similar restrictions on players field movements.

-The extreme defensive tactic is often bemoaned by spectators and generally regarded as "ugly" football.